robasonite/main/scripts/Python/desk-buddy/README.md

     Identifier  "Intel Graphics"
     Driver      "intel"
     Option      "Backlight"  "intel_backlight"
-EndSection<Paste>
+EndSection
 ```

 **Please keep in mind that this program was only tested on a laptop with Intel graphics.
 If your laptop has non-Intel graphics (Nvida, Radeon, etc), the above snippet will need to be modified.**

-Once you get `xbacklight` to work, make sure you set "hwbr" to "true". `.deskbuddyrc`
+Once you get `xbacklight` to work, make sure you set "hardBrightnessEnabled" to "true" in `.deskbuddyrc`.

 ### Hardware, hard mode